 Using 2U, 4U servers vs. smaller-form

-Colin Steele: 1U servers are the building blocks of modern data
+Colin Steele: 1U servers are the building blocks of modern data centers, but there

 are instances when these smaller machines aren't right for every task.